CSCI4325-MobileGroup3/Android_RestaurantPicker/README.md

 * Make list of nearby restaurants
 * Randomly pick one out of that list
-* Opens Google Maps for directions to that restaurant
+* Save the lists so they can be reused between sessions

+**Stretch Features**

+* Edit an already existing list
 * Use user location to be able to find nearby restaurants in the area
 * Restaurant description and contact information

-**Stretch Features**
+* Opens Google Maps for directions to that restaurant
 * Button to add restaurant to a list from the map
 * History or restaurants you recently viewed in the app
 * History of recently edited lists